shrutivtu/image_shift/README.md

-Here's a sample **README** for your Streamlit MNIST Image Shifter project:

----

 # MNIST Image Shifter

 This Streamlit app allows users to upload an MNIST image and shift it in any direction (up, down, left, or right) by one pixel.
 The app provides the original image and displays all shifted versions of the image.